juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 published: true
 ---

-In this blog post, you will learn how to create a complete machine learning pipeline that solves the problem of telling whether or not a person in a picture is showing the teeth, we will see the main challenges that this problem imposes and will tackle some common machine learning problems.
+In this blog post, you will learn how to create a complete machine learning pipeline that solves the problem of telling whether or not a person in a picture is showing the teeth, we will see the main challenges that this problem imposes and tackle some common problems that will arise on the process.
-By using a combination of OpenCV computer vision libraries for face detection along with our own convolutional neural network for teeth recognition we will create a very capable system that could handle unseen data without losing significative performance.
-For quick prototyping, we are going to use the Caffe Deep learning framework, but you can use other cool frameworks like TensorFlow or Keras.
+By using a combination of Opencv libraries for face detection along with our own convolutional neural network for teeth recognition we will create a very capable system that could handle unseen data without losing significative performance.
+For quick prototyping, we are going to use the  the Caffe deep learning framework, but you can use other cool frameworks like TensorFlow or Keras.

-Our trained convolutional neural network detecting teeth on real video!
+At the end of this post our trained convolutional neural network will be able to detect teeth on real video with a very good precision rate!

 {: .center}
 ![pic](../images/giphyob.gif)
 *Obama's teeth being detected by our conv net!*

-The overall steps that will involve creating the detector pipeline are:
+The overall steps that will involve creating the teeth detector pipeline are:
-1. Finding the correct datasets, and adapting those datasets to the problem
+1. Finding the correct datasets then adapting those datasets to the problem
     2. Labeling the data accordingly ( 1 for showing teeth, 0 not showing teeth)
     3. Detecting the face region in an image
     4. Detecting the principal landmarks on the face
     5. Transforming the face with the detected landmarks to have a "frontal face" transformation
     6. Slicing the relevant parts of the image
-    6. Easing the data for training
+    6. Easing the data for training by appliying histogram equalization
 7. Augmenting the data
 8. Setting up the convolutional neural network in Caffe
 9. Training and debugging the overall system